sassoftware/sas-viya-sdk-js/documentation/docs/api/ExportDataOptions.md

 title: ExportDataOptions
 ---

-ExportDataOptions provides options for customizing the properties of exported report data.
+ExportDataOptions provides options for customizing the properties of the report data that you want to export.
 If no option is specified, then the default value is used.

 ## Options